 Please contact us for more information about this program

 A large population of stray dogs and cats results in suffering for the animals and quality of life issues for the community.
 We, therefore, work to educate our students on responsible and compassionate handling of animals.
-We have partnered with Guatemalan Hope for the Animals to help provide food and shelter, sterilization clinics, and domestic and international adoptions for stray animals.
+We work to help provide food and shelter, sterilization clinics, and domestic and international adoptions for stray animals.